Inventory Data: 7 Metrics to Supercharge Dealership Sales and Profit

 Unfortunately, third-party car sites are becoming more expensive and less effective at generating leads.
 That means dealers need to focus on more fruitful ways of connecting with customers in their area.

 VinCue provides precision advertising that uses dealers’ inventory data to optimize ad placement.
 VinCue identifies and suggests which vehicles could use a boost based on demand, pricing changes, and web traffic to that listing page.
 VinCue also makes marketing easier by automatically generating ads based on details from your inventory data.

 Getting the Most Out of Inventory Data

 Inventory data tells us way more than just how many vehicles we have on the lot.
-When closely analyzed, dealers can find golden nuggets of information that will help them source better vehicles, sell them more quickly, and make more money off each sale.
+In the right hands, it can be the key to accelerating turn and earning more with each sale.